Jim Krieg

-Jim Krieg (born May 29, 1949) is a former American football wide receiver who played one season in the National Football League for the Denver Broncos.
-He played college football at the University of Washington and was drafted in the fifth round of the 1972 NFL Draft.
+Jim Krieg (May 29, 1949 – November 10, 2018) was an American professional football wide receiver who played one season in the National Football League (NFL) for the Denver Broncos.
+He played college football at the University of Washington and was selected in the fifth round of the 1972 NFL draft.

 College

 Krieg was a two-year letterman at wide receiver while at Washington from 1970 to 1971.
 In 1970, his 54 receptions for 738 yards were the most in program history to date.
 Known as a tremendous special teams player, as of 2012, still he holds Washington's kickoff returns records for career touchdowns (3), season touchdowns (2), and career average (27.7 yds/return).

 Following his Washington career, Krieg played in the December 1971 East–West Shrine Game and 1972 Hula Bowl.